 As you may already be aware, it is possible to transfer your UK pension outside of the UK.
 Even as you sit in Tokyo, Japan it is possible to re-locate your old (often unloved) UK pension under certain qualifying conditions.
-As discussed previously in our article about UK pension transfers, there are a number of potential benefits of doing so.
+As discussed previously in our article about QROPS, there are a number of potential benefits of doing so.
 This is not restricted to UK passport holders.
 In fact, anyone that has lived and worked in the UK may have accumulated some pension benefits during their time spent there.
-Your adviser should be able to inquire on your behalf as to the accrued benefit, and assess whether or not it would be advantageous for you to look to unlock your pension.
+Your adviser should be able to inquire on your behalf as to the accrued benefit, and assess whether or not it would be advantageous for you to look to unlock your pension and transfer your UK based pension scheme to an approved international plan.
 Some of the common reasons for looking to release pension funds are as follows:

 Nobody knows when they are going to die.
 Death however is inevitable.
 UK domiciled pensions are subject to a 55% tax on death.
 Essentially, if you die before you get to spend all of your pension, your beneficiaries and heirs will have to give the lions share to the tax office.
 QROPS (Qualifying Recognised Overseas Pension Schemes) are not subject to a death tax.
 Even those years away from statutory retirement age will see the risk reduction benefits.
 Transferring out your pension when you’ve left the UK is done for the same reason that people sign up for life insurance coverage: you just never know, and it’s better to be safe than sorry.